 Natural remedies and aggressive chemotherapy can treat cancer individually but work well complementing each other.
 So if you are on a chemo regimen, there is nothing to stop you seeking alternative medicine which can range from acupuncture to herbal tinctures.
 One will not upset the other.

 Perhaps the first thing people do to combat cancer is begin with exercise and diet.
 As far as medical treatment goes, there will be no advice given regarding your diet.
 A doctor will tell you there’s no evidence that any one diet can influence the outcome in the treatment of cancer aside from the drugs prescribed.
-All the medical establishment sees is a tumour that needs to be removed, and it must be killed with poisons (chemo drugs) or radiation or surgically removed.
-Often for people with stomach cancer the procedure has been to remove the stomach thereby proclaiming that the cancer is gone, but cutting out cancerous tissue does not mean the dis-ease is irradicated.
+Saying that, it’s hard to imagine a doctor that doesn’t believe that diet plays a significant part in recovery.

-So you turn to a charity that deals with your particular cancer.
-For Hodgkins Lymphoma this will be The Lymphoma Association or for Leukaemia it might be Leukaemia CARE.
-These organisations are very specific about the service they provide and cover almost everything about that type of cancer.
-Generally they provide all the basic information, inform about the latest successes and trials and they act as a support service so that you do not feel left alone in your predicament.
+So naturally you turn to a charity that deals with your particular cancer.
+For Hodgkin’s Lymphoma this will be The Lymphoma Association or for Leukaemia it might be Leukaemia CARE.
+These organisations are very specific about the service they provide and cover almost everything about that type of cancer and offer support.

-Charities don’t look much outside of the medical facts so it’s unlikely that you’ll come across dietry advice that goes beyond what would be advisable to any healthy individual.
-There simply isn’t the scope to address alternative treatments such as herbal remedies.
-As far as trying to cure your own cancer, doctors and charities do not stray further than official treatments of drugs, radiotherapy and surgery.
+Charities don’t look much outside of the medical facts either so it’s unlikely that you’ll come across dietary advice that goes beyond what would be advisable to any healthy individual.
+As far as going it alone and trying to cure your own cancer, who would really take the chance, but to emphasise the earlier point, the official treatment and your own remedies work perfectly well side by side.

 Cast your mind to younger times when you were sick, laid up in bed.
 Where you given food to bolster you up even when you had no appetite.
-You’ve heard of the Jewish mother who prescribes chicken soup for every ailment.
-Others will make boiled chicken and plain boiled rice because it nourishes well and travels through the digestive system easily.
-This is done because food is essential providing the energy needed to fight any ailment.
+You’ve heard of the Jewish mother who makes chicken soup for every ailment.
+Some make boiled chicken and plain boiled rice because it nourishes well and travels through the digestive system easily.
+Food is providing the energy needed to fight an ailment.

 Published in The Big issue 13-19 April 2015: